soumyak-panigrahi/React-Notes/Notes/2_Component.md

 # Components

-In React JSX is used which is a hybrid of HTML and JS.
+In React, JSX is used which is a hybrid of HTML and JS.

 React uses something called Component which are building block for a bigger application.
-Simply Components are JS Object within which there may be pure JS , pure HTML or JSX code prsent but React will compile as per need.
+Simply Components are JS Object within which there may be pure JS , pure HTML or JSX code present but React will compile it as per need.

 There are two ways to make a component more on [HERE](https://reactjs.org/docs/components-and-props.html#function-and-class-components)